Personal Shopper

 Personal Shopper is a 2016 supernatural psychological thriller film written and directed by Olivier Assayas.
 The film stars Kristen Stewart as a young American woman in Paris who works as a personal shopper for a celebrity and tries to communicate with her deceased twin brother.

-An international co-production between Belgium, Czech Republic, France and Germany, the film was selected to compete for the Palme d'Or at the 2016 Cannes Film Festival.
+The film was an international co-production between Belgium, Czech Republic, France and Germany, Personal Shopper was selected to compete for the Palme d'Or at the 2016 Cannes Film Festival.
 At Cannes, Assayas shared the Best Director Award with Cristian Mungiu, who directed Graduation.
 The film was released on 14 December 2016 in France and 10 March 2017 in the United States.
 It received positive reviews from critics, with particular praise for Stewart's performance.
+It grossed $3.8 million worldwide.

 Plot

 Maureen Cartwright is a personal shopper in Paris for Kyra Gellman, a supermodel.
 Maureen is waiting for her twin brother, Lewis, who recently died of a genetic heart condition, to fulfill their pact to send a signal from the afterlife.
 She stays overnight at Lewis's house in hopes of receiving a sign and briefly encounters a spiritual presence.
 Lewis's girlfriend, Lara, goes with Maureen to meet a couple acquainted with Lewis who are interested in buying the house.
 The wife mentions the artist Hilma af Klint, whose paintings were inspired by messages from the spirit world.
 Later, Maureen video chats with her boyfriend, Gary, a contractor in Muscat, Oman, who encourages her to visit him, which she turns down.

 The next day, at Kyra's apartment, Maureen meets Ingo, a magazine editor and Kyra's lover.
 He tells Maureen that Kyra is planning to break up with him out of fear her husband will discover their relationship.
 Maureen returns to Lewis's house and is disturbed by the bathroom's faucets turning on.
-After inspecting the house, she finds her drawings have been violently scratched out, and is terrorized by a malefic female specter.
+After inspecting the house, she finds her drawings have been violently scratched out and is terrorized by a malefic female specter.

-Maureen begins receiving text messages from an unknown sender she initially suspects is Lewis.
+Maureen begins receiving text messages from an unknown sender who she initially suspects is Lewis.
 The messenger encourages her to indulge in forbidden desires, such as wearing Kyra's clothes.
 Maureen goes to Kyra's place to wear her clothes and masturbates in Kyra's bed.
 She falls asleep, is awoken by the same female specter, and tells Lara the next morning that there is no longer a supernatural presence in the house.

 The enigmatic messenger leaves Maureen a room key for a hotel.
 Donning one of Kyra's newest dresses, Maureen goes to the room to find it empty.
 She attempts to investigate the texter's identity by inquiring at the front desk, but the room was paid for in cash and reserved under her name.